MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ### Configure web app authentication

-By default, the web app will only be accessible to you.
+By default, the web app is only accessible to you.
 In this tutorial, you add authentication to restrict access to the app to members of your Azure tenant.
 Users are asked to sign in with their Microsoft Entra account to be able to access your app.
 You can follow a similar process to add another identity provider if you prefer.
 The app doesn't use the user's sign in information in any other way other than verifying they're a member of your tenant.

-1. Return to the browser tab containing the Azure portal (or re-open the [Azure portal](https://portal.azure.com?azure-portal=true) in a new browser tab) and view the contents of the resource group where you deployed the hub and web app (you might need to refresh the view the see the web app).
+1. Return to the browser tab containing the Azure portal (or reopen the [Azure portal](https://portal.azure.com?azure-portal=true) in a new browser tab) and view the contents of the resource group where you deployed the hub and web app (you might need to refresh the view the see the web app).

 1. Select the **App Service** resource from the list of resources in the resource group.